AsaTyr2018/ftpcluster/README.md

 * Central authentication with password hashing
 * Access via a single IP through proxy routing
 * Virtual subfolders for users based on server assignment
+* Automatic installation of a slave agent via SSH when adding servers
+* Telemetry endpoint displaying memory usage reported by agents

 ---